 Within four months after the end of the calendar year.

 Final payment is due at the time of filing the annual PIT return.

 |PIT estimated payment due dates||

-Within 15 days after the end of the month for emoluments.
+For employees, generally within 15 days after the end of the month of emoluments from employment.

 |Value-added tax (VAT) rates|

 Additional levies are charged on taxable supplies.
 Under the standard rate scheme these are NHIL: 2.5, GETFL: 2.5 and CHRL:1.
 While under the flat rate scheme, this is the CHRL: 1